How to Make Your Home More Energy Efficient This Winter

 This season is a great time to make changes to save energy for the coming year.

 |“There are several affordable smart products you can incorporate into your home to quickly and easily enjoy energy savings.”|

 Here are some smart products you may want to consider adding to your home today:

-Ecobee3 Smarter Wi-Fi Thermostat with Remote Sensor, 2nd Generation ($249.00) – If you’re looking for a programmable thermostat that does more, consider the Ecobee3.
+Ecobee3 Smarter Wi-Fi Thermostat with Remote Sensor, 2nd Generation (Regularly $249.00, on sale now for $199.00) – If you’re looking for a programmable thermostat that does more, consider the Ecobee3.
 It monitors temperatures in multiple locations in the rooms that matter most.
 It knows when to turn on and off the heat and air conditioning based on your individual energy profile, schedule and current weather conditions.
 It also knows when you are home and when you’re away and adjusts accordingly to save you money and make your home comfortable.
 The Wi-Fi compatibility enables real-time adjustments via your smartphone or computer.
 The best part is the potential average savings of 23% per year on energy costs.